-North Korea has for weeks called for the U.S. to cancel its Foal Eagle and Key Resolve war drills set for later this month, viewing them as preparation to invade.
+North Korea has for weeks called for the U.S. to cancel the exercises set for later this month, viewing them as preparation to invade.

-Many had feared the war games would give North Korea an opportunity to back out of the family reunions, which have not been held since 2010.
+Many fear the war games will give North Korea an opportunity to back out of the family reunions, which have not been held since 2010.

 Stephen Noerper with the New York-based Korea Society tells VOA there has always been a risk that North Korea would withdraw.

 "Some feel that North Korea may be using this as a bargaining chip in that the reunions are scheduled now for February 20-25 and those South Korea-U.S. military exercises are due to begin at the end of the month."